peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Jun.
+16, 2023

+Reviewed and provided feedback on AI/ML article, ensuring accuracy and relevance to the target audience.

+Implemented edits on AI/ML story, refining content and enhancing overall readability.

+Established communication with Jes to align on newsletter expectations, ensuring consistency in content and design.

+Improved information architecture for archived newsletters on RI&SE site, enhancing user navigation and accessibility.

+Successfully completed the Savoir-Relier course exam, demonstrating mastery of course content.

+Resolved IT issue regarding blinking red notifications, enhancing system performance and user experience.

+Conducted meeting with Jes to align on newsletter content and strategy, ensuring clear communication and collaboration.

+Developed engaging text for the Current Challenges page on the CSTAR website, highlighting key industry concerns.

+Addressed and resolved computer bug, optimizing system performance and functionality.

+Designed a template for the Q3 newsletter webpage, streamlining content creation and ensuring consistency in visual presentation.

+Crafted compelling text for the Benefits of CSTAR section, highlighting the program's unique value propositions.

+Composed a welcoming message for the CSTAR website, fostering a positive user experience for new and returning visitors.

+Designed an infographic showcasing the 8 benefits of CSTAR, visually representing key program advantages.

+Initiated self-reflection assignment in Savoir-Relier course, applying course concepts to personal and professional growth.

+Completed self-reflection assignment in Savoir-Relier course, demonstrating understanding and application of course content.

+Finished Module 2, Section 1 of the Savoir-Relier course, progressing through the curriculum and building on foundational knowledge.

+Developed GiveBack Week section for the newsletter, showcasing the company's philanthropic initiatives and accomplishments.

+Connected with Rion Pendergrass to discuss potential tech writing collaboration and explore opportunities for partnership.

+Enhanced content on the Genentech Gives Back page, showcasing the company's commitment to community involvement.

+Created informative and engaging text for the scope of the CSTAR program, outlining objectives, and goals.

+Completed a Savoir-Relier lesson, further developing leadership and interpersonal skills.

+Crafted compelling text for the Show and Tell section of the newsletter, highlighting recent achievements and notable projects.

+## Jun.
 9, 2023

 Attended change management meeting to discuss organizational updates and strategies for effective implementation.
 Collaborated with team members to identify areas of improvement and actionable steps.